Justin-Watkins/Justin-Watkins.github.io/08-Promotions.md

 Social platforms have become an increasingly important part of advertisement.
 However, the platforms are walled gardens with their own algorithms for demonstrating ROAS.
 They don't have an incentive to tell you that something isn't working.
 SEM is an even bigger problem and can be confounding.
 If I know when you type "Game Hen Tickets" into goggle it seems like it would be pretty easy to serve you an ad that can potentially be tracked to a sale.
 SEM is more of a beach-head for secondary market sellers.
 The secondary markets such as Stubhub tends to worry more about transactions.
 Since they operate across the spectrum of tickets, they are impossible to outspend.

 Media evaluation is handled in specific ways.
-A.I. based methods using convolutional neural networks to measure exposure have become popular over the past several years.
+A.I. based methods using neural networks to measure exposure have become popular over the past several years.
 Media equivalency is tough and typically propped up by some arbitrary figure.
 We'll discuss evaluating advertising later in this chapter.

 How do you know if any of your other marketing activity is worthwhile?
 In many cases you don't.
 Baselining sales can be difficult because all of these activities are naturally baked-into your sales.
 Some effects, such as what we see with salary in figure \@ref(fig:salarytwoaa) are clearly outside of a marketer's influence.